Anthony-Gambale/Pygame-3D/README.md

 Pygame 3D is a 3D rendering package for Pygame.
 It does perspective-projection onto a virtual 2D plane, and uses Pygame's regular 2D drawing functions to display the result of the projection.

-This project is a demo of a mathematical technique that I came up with.
-Using this technique, the "view space" step of traditional 3D rendering can be turned from linear to constant time complexity.

-While this does save some computation time, this method requires more computation during the projection step than a typical renderer, causing it to be roughly the same (if not slightly worse) in efficiency.

 ### Install and Use
-All you need to do is download the code from the repository.
 The `pygame3D` folder is the core package that you can import into your own pygame projects.
 See `example.py` in this repository for an example of how to use pygame3D.

 ## Traditional renderer "view space" computation
 In a traditional 3D renderer, whenever some transformation R would be applied to the camera, the inverse of that transformation is applied to every model in the scene instead.